chrisleekr/binance-trading-bot/README.md

 **So use it at your own risk!
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.**

-**Make sure you record last buy price in your note before you update any changes.**
+**Before update any changes, make sure record last buy price in the note.
+It may lose the configuration or last buy price.**

 ## How it works

-### Simple-Stop-Chaser
+### Trading Bot

-This method is buying at the lowest price without any indicator, never sell under purchase price.
+This bot is buying at the lowest price without any indicator, never sell under purchase price.
 And chase rising money.
 Stop chaser methodology was the idea from [@d0x2f](https://github.com/d0x2f).
 I have found MACD indicators often mislead buying signal.
 In box pattern market, buy signal with the lowest price is effective than using MACD indicators.

-#### Note

 - The bot can monitor multiple symbols.
+Each symbol will be monitored per second.
 - The bot is only tested and working with USDT pair in the FIAT market such as BTCUSDT, ETHUSDT.
-You can add more FIAT symbols like BUSD, AUD using `BINANCE_JOBS_SIMPLE_STOP_CHASER_SUPPORT_FIATS` or update from the frontend.
+You can add more FIAT symbols like BUSD, AUD from the frontend.
 However, I didn't test in the live server.
 So use with your own risk.
 - The bot is using MongoDB to provide a persistence database.
 However, it does not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version is 3.2.20, which is provided by